-To turn auto scrolling off, click this icon 6.
-When the auto scrolling is off, you can read the output or copy content from the output while the build is running and new output content is logged.
-To turn auto scrolling on again, click the icon one more time.
+To turn auto scrolling off, click .
+When auto scrolling is off, you can read the output or copy content from the output while the build is running and new output content is logged.
+To turn auto scrolling on, click the icon again.